 - Bullet trajectory, drop and the effects of wind.

-For the killing or taking of deer in Scotland, firearms, ammunition and sights must conform to requirements, laid down in the Deer (Firearms etc.)(Scotland) Order1985.
-These are stated as follows:
+For the killing or taking of deer in Scotland, firearms, ammunition and sights must conform to requirements, laid down in the Deer (Firearms etc.)(Scotland) Order1985, as amended in November 2023:

 |Deer Species||Min Bullet Weight||Min Muzzle Velocity||Min Muzzle Energy|

 - Rifle bullets must be of an expanding type designed to deform in a predictable manner.